 All data produced from this application will be shared between the two teams.
 All papers generated from this collaboration will be discussed and agreed on before submission to journals for publication.
 Authorship will be based on individual’s contribution, and be negotiated and agreed on by all authors.
 Intellectual property produced from this study will be shared and negotiated by the respective institutions.

-The US and Chinese teams have built a mutually trusting relationship, and we have worked together on genetics of schizophrenia, and successfully published the results.37,38 We are confident that we will have a productive collaboration.
+The US and Chinese teams have built a mutually trusting relationship, and we have worked together on genetics of schizophrenia, and successfully published the results.37,38 Communications between us will be carried out by email, teleconference, google talk.
+Each year we will have a meeting to plan the design, working schedule, discuss the problems and present scientific findings.
+We are confident that we will have a productive collaboration.

 Preliminary studies